 It is important to note that septic tanks are typically mandatory if your house does not have access to the public sewer.
 If your area recently got connected to the sewer line or will do so before you sell your house, repairing the septic system failure may not be necessary.

-Remember, the laws surrounding the sale of a home with a failed septic system can be complex and vary by location, so it’s always a good idea to consult with a knowledgeable real estate agent or attorney in your area.
+Remember, the laws surrounding the sale of a home with a failed septic system can be complex and vary by location, so it’s always a good idea to consult with a knowledgeable New York state homebuyer or attorney.
 Understanding these laws is one of the most important home repairs considerations when dealing with a property with a failed septic system.

 Regardless, having a comprehensive selling-a-home inspection checklist can help ensure you’re not overlooking any other potential issues that could complicate the sale of your home.